 We also held signs that read ‘Free Hugs’ and went up to people to ask how they were doing.
 People were surprisingly quite open and friendly and it was easy to spark up conversation.
 Evangelism is something I’ve personally struggled to do in my life, and for some reason even more so as a missionary.
 I find myself needing to be pushed to go speak to someone.
 But as I watched my team with smiling faces go and sit with people, share their stories, listen to them, and pray for them, I was filled with motivation to do the same.
 We had just finished doing our group dance and were preparing to go home soon, when a boy called me over to give free hugs to his family.

 Evangelism doesn’t have to be a terrifying experience or something that makes you nervous.
 It can be and is exciting!
 It’s something that we are all called to do—give good testimony of what God has done in our lives as a way of inviting others to experience Jesus in the same way we have.
-I’ve been a full time missionary with YWAM for over 2 years now, and there are still sometimes that I get nervous to do evangelism.
+I’ve been a full time missionary with YWAM for over 2 years now, and there are still times that I get nervous to do evangelism.
 It can be easy to start thinking what people might think of you, what if they don’t listen, what if you can’t think of anything to say, etc. But then I think of everything I’ve already seen God do and I remember that it doesn’t matter what people think or say.
 God wants to bring people back to His heart and He wants to use us to do it.